Ontario Highway 404: Route description

 At the interchange with Steeles Avenue which also includes a dedicated on-ramp from Woodbine Avenue (York Regional Road 8), the freeway enters the Regional Municipality of York where it diverges to the west before continuing north, running parallel to Woodbine Avenue.
 To the east are industrial units, while on the west are residential suburbs.
 This land-use persists north to the Highway 407 ETR junction, a multi-level combination interchange with two flyovers.
 At this point the freeway narrows and the central concrete barrier ends; a grass median taking its place between the opposing lanes.
 Immediately north of Highway 407, the freeway interchanges with Highway 7, and due to the close spacing of these two interchanges, the northbound off-ramp to Highway 7 is braided with the on-ramp from Highway 407 (and vice versa with the southbound ramps) to avoid weaving.
-As the freeway crosses Highway 7, the HOV lanes transition to standard through lanes, although as of 2020 construction is underway to extend the HOV lanes using the grass median.
-The freeway passes west of Buttonville Municipal Airport and then interchanges with 16th Avenue, and the close proximity to the airport's runways necessitates that this freeway segment is illuminated by low poles instead of the high mast lighting on the rest of the freeway.
+The freeway passes west of Buttonville Municipal Airport (decommissioned as of November 2023) and then interchanges with 16th Avenue, and the proximity to the airport's runways necessitates that this freeway segment is illuminated by low poles, instead of the high mast lighting on the rest of the freeway.

 The land-use density continues to drop, with the appearance of some open spaces and farms interspersed with industrial and commercial buildings.
 By 19th Avenue, just north of the Honda Canada headquarters in Markham, the land-use is agricultural on both sides of Highway 404.
 Highway 404 continues north, forming the eastern boundary of the municipalities of Richmond Hill, Aurora and Newmarket and the western boundary of Whitchurch-Stouffville.
 North of Wellington Street, the highway reduces in width to four lanes, which is its configuration north through East Gwillimbury.
-The route continues, passing east of the community of Sharon, eventually curving northeast and terminating at an at-grade intersection with Woodbine Avenue immediately south of Ravenshoe Road (York Regional Road 32).
+The route continues, passing east of the community of Queensville, where just a bit north, Highway 404 will meet the future Bradford Bypass, as it eventually curves northeast.
+The highway terminates at an at-grade intersection with Woodbine Avenue immediately south of Ravenshoe Road (York Regional Road 32) at the south end of Keswick.

+The speed limit is 100 kph on most of its length, with the exception of the 16 km stretch between Newmarket and the north end of the highway, where the speed limit is 110 kph since it was raised on April 22, 2022.